-Your boat may be equipped with a manual bilge pump.
-Deckboat models may have an additional automatic bilge pump.
+Your boat may be equipped with a manual and/or an automatic bilge pump.

-The manual bilge pump switch can be used to turn the pump on or off.
+The manual bilge pump switch may be used to turn the pump on or off.
 Only run the pump until it no longer expels water, do not run it dry.

-The automatic bilge pump switch can be used to turn on the pump, instead of waiting for the automatic float switch in the bilge to activate the pump.
+The automatic bilge pump switch may be used to turn on the pump, instead of waiting for the automatic float switch in the bilge to activate the pump.
 Be sure to return the switch to the automatic mode when the pump no longer expels water.
-As long as the battery has a charge and the switch is in the automatic mode, the pump will turn on whenever bilge water activates the float switch.
+As long as the battery has a charge and the switch is in the automatic mode, the pump will turn on whenever bilge water sets off the automatic float switch.